Majority Element

 Problem Description

-You are given an array of numbers, and your job is to find the majority element.
-The majority element is the one that shows up more than half the time in the array.
+You are given an array of numbers, and your job is to find a number that shows up more than half the time in the array.

 Example 1: